 10. Reboot your router

 Sometimes, Wi-Fi problems aren’t about the signal strength or coverage.
 Maybe someone is having trouble connecting, or the internet connection has slowed down.
 If that’s the case, rebooting your cable or DSL modem and router can help get your network back on track.

-Unplug both gadgets for 15 seconds, then plug in the modem first and wait for it to come fully online, then turn on your router.
-You might find that problems you were having are now gone.
+Unplug both gadgets for 1 minute, then plug in the modem first and wait for it to come fully online, then turn on your router.
+You might find that the problems you were having are now gone.

 BONUS: Hide your Wi-Fi